moarsel/personal-site/src/content/blog/pulling-the-right-levers.md

 ---
-title: Are we pulling the right levers on digital transformation?
+title: Are we Pulling the Right Levers on Digital Transformation?
 description: How to prioritize the right thing when trying to fix a complex system like government digital service delivery.
 publishDate: 'Oct 7 2024'
 ---